leo-labs/vscode-dotnet/README.md

-# dotne, A Visual Studio Code extension
+# dotnet, A Visual Studio Code extension

 A modern interface to the dotnet cli for Visual Studio Code.